 There are an abundance of gorgeous beaches just a short trip outside the city.

-The summer heatwave landed in Dublin this week, and what better place to enjoy the sun than at the beach?
+The summer has landed in Dublin and what better place to enjoy the sun than at the beach?
 Whether you’re hitting the sandy shores for a quick dip in the cool water or you simply want to work on your Irish tan, Dublin’s beaches have plenty to offer.